Mycobacterial Research Programme

 Primary supervisor: Bernadette Saunders

-We have recently shown that infection of both human peripheral blood derived macrophages with TB or the vaccine strain M. bovis BCG markedly increases the expression of microRNAs within the macrophages.
-We will expand these studies and examine the response of lung and monocyte derived macrophages to TB infection.
-We will examine the effect of silencing a specific microRNA on the control of bacterial infection in these macrophages.
+We have recently shown that infection of human macrophages with TB or the vaccine strain M. bovis BCG markedly increases the expression of microRNAs within the macrophages.
+We will expand these studies and examine the response of lung and monocyte derived macrophages to infection.
+We will examine the effect of silencing specific microRNA on the control of bacterial infection in these macrophages.
 We will look at the cellular and molecular changes in and how this modifies the capacity to control TB infection.

 This project will give an honours student experience in both cellular and molecular techniques; including, isolation and growth of human macrophages, measurement and analysis of cell activation through; Microscopy, Flow cytometry, ELISA, biological assays measuring macrophage activation and molecular biology tools including QRT-PCR, arrays and miRNA silencing.